 - ScriptSource.TXT This file is used by the following scripts: SyncScripts, ReSyncScripts, and UpdateScripts.
 This is where you will put the UNC path of your Repository Staging area(s), and their corresponding local paths.
 The first two scripts rely on the local path, while the latter uses the UNC path, and because of the relationship of the locations, it made more sense to store the information in a single location. - FolderDefaults.TXT Contains the systems you want to have the scripts copied to, along with the drive that will serve as the root for the \Storage\Logs and \Storage\Backups folders.
 This file is used primarily by the ReSyncScripts.BAT file to replicate the scripts across your environment.
 It is also used by the SetDrive.BAT script to determine where to put logs, backups and other data files generated by the scripts in this archive.
 If no FolderDefault.TXT file exists, each system will make "%SystemDrive%\Storage" the Storage folder location.
-This is usually C: - CustomVariables.computername.TXT Holds all custom script variables, including the email settings for scripts that use customized SMTP configuration such as recipients, mail servers, or any other variables.
+This is usually C: - CustomVariables. computername.TXT Holds all custom script variables, including the email settings for scripts that use customized SMTP configuration such as recipients, mail servers, or any other variables.
 The variables are associated with the script name, so if you change the name of your script, be sure to make the corresponding change to this file's contents. - CustomVariables.MINI.computername.TXT Used to make allow minor configuration deviations for a specific system.
 It is processed after the CustomVariables.TXT file has been processed. - ArchiveInfo.computername.TXT Contains the source/destination information needed to manage zip archival and replication of files with a retention schedule.
 The variables are associated with specific archival or replication jobs and are called by various scripts such as CheckArchive.BAT, CreateArchive.BAT, MoveArchives.BAT and RetainBackups.BAT, among others. - ReplicationInfo.computername.TXT Contains the source/destination information needed to replication one file tree to another location.
 The variables are associated with specific replication jobs called by various scripts such as Replicate-Files.BAT. - ServerList.computername.TXT Most scripts which require a list of systems to act upon (e.g. OpsLogs.BAT, Do.BAT, and many more) will default to using this file, unless you provide another.

-AC-DCs.TXT List of domain controllers in the environment

-• SmallList.TXT Small list of test systems used by various scripts during debug mode

-SecurityList.TXT List of systems from which to gather EventLog and other Security info

-• ExchangeList.TXT List of Mail Servers for Exchange statistics gathering

-UptimeReport.TXT List of systems to check for Uptime Statistics (subset of OpsLogs.BAT)

-LowDisk.TXT List of systems to check for Low Disk Space

-MyServers.TXT List of systems that can be accessed by the ManageUtil.BAT script

-OpenCMD.TXT List of accounts for executing RunAs commands via OpenCMD.BAT

-• [SysInternals].TXT List of registry keys for setting the SysInternals EULA approvals

-[BadProcesses].TXT List of malware processes that will be checked by GetInfo.BAT
+AC-DCs.TXT

+SmallList.TXT SecurityList.TXT UptimeReport.TXT IPConfig.TXT MyServers.TXT OpenCMD.TXT List of domain controllers in the environment Small list of test systems used by various scripts during debug mode List of systems from which to gather EventLog and other Security info List of systems to check for Uptime Statistics (subset of OpsLogs.BAT) List of systems and their IP, DNS, WINS and TimeZone info List of systems that can be accessed by the ManageUtil.BAT script List of accounts for executing RunAs commands via OpenCMD.BAT
-[KnownServices].TXT List of accepted services that will be checked by GetInfo.BAT

-[LongProcesses].TXT List of long-running processes; checked by KillLongProcess.BAT
+[SysInternals].TXT List of registry keys for setting the SysInternals EULA approvals [BrainWaveUtils].TXT List of current BrainWave console utilities that power the repository [KnownServices].TXT List of accepted services that will be checked by GetInfo.BAT [LongProcesses].TXT List of long-running processes; checked by KillLongProcess.BAT